swiss-ai-center/a-guide-to-mlops/README.md

 role:

 * `main`: the guide that is continuously deployed
-* `jupyter-notebook`: the Jupyter notebook used as a starting point for the guide
+* `notebook`: the Jupyter notebook used as a starting point for the guide
 * `dataset`: the dataset generator used to create the dataset for the experiment
 * `data`: the dataset used to train and evaluate the model
 * `extra-data`: the supplementary dataset used for inference and labeling before